IceGawd/XQuizIte/README.md

 **Flashcard-powered XR learning for XREAL glasses, conceptualized at Immerse The Bay 2025**

+> ⚠️ **Hackathon Disclaimer**
+> XQuizIte is currently in an active hackathon development phase at Immerse the Bay 2025.
+Some documentation, features, and polish may be incomplete or evolving.
+We’ll be updating this README and related resources post-hackathon.
+> Check out our DevPost submission here: [XQuizIte on DevPost](https://devpost.com/software/xquizite)
+>
 ## Getting Started
 To start working, first set up the repository locally.
 ```bash